-ATMOsphere, publisher of Ammonia21.com, has published a Refrigerant Fact Sheet for ice rink owners that explains the differences between natural refrigerants and HFO blend R513A when it comes to environmental impact and regulatory actions.
+ATMOsphere, publisher of Ammonia21.com, has published a Refrigerants Fact Sheet for ice rink owners that explains the differences between natural refrigerants and HFO blend R513A when it comes to environmental impact and regulatory actions.

 Ammonia/NH3 (R717) is a natural refrigerant that has long been used for ice rink refrigeration, and CO2 (R744) systems are beginning to be used.
 But in recent years R513A and other HFO blends (R448A and R449A) have been heavily marketed by chemical manufacturers as sustainable alternatives.

-The Fact Sheet, “Choosing a Future-Proof Refrigerant for Your Ice Arena,” is designed to help owners make the optimal refrigeration investment.
+The refrigerants Fact Sheet, “Choosing a Future-Proof Refrigerant for Your Ice Arena,” is designed to help rink owners make the optimal refrigeration investment.
 It points out that R513A, which has a 100-year GWP of 600 and a 20-year GWP of 1,700, consists of 44% R134a, a high-GWP HFC that is being phased down under the Kigali Amendment to the Montreal Protocol and the U.S. AIM (American Innovation and Manufacturing) Act.

 R513A, the Fact Sheet adds, is also made up of 56% HFO1234yf, which changes when leaked into the atmosphere into trifluoroacetic acid (TFA).
 While not currently regulated, TFA is potentially harmful to human health and is accumulating in the environment, according to a growing number of studies.
 The Fact Sheet refers to several of these studies, such as a Chinese study that found high levels of TFA in the blood plasma of adults.